 Hop to the Spring Celebration and Egg Hunt at Woodcock Nature Center in Wilton, where kids go on an egg-hunting hike and then color their eggs and create spring-themed crafts.
 The timing of this event depends when Easter falls.
 Search for more Easter egg hunts on our calendar.

-Family Day at the Peabody Museum and A Night at the Peabody Museum, both in late April, feature fun-filled games, crafts, and various other activities.
-A Night at the Peabody Museum includes a scavenger hunt and the chance to meet live animals in the museum after hours.
+A Night at the Peabody Museum features fun-filled games, crafts, and various other activities, including a scavenger hunt and the chance to meet live animals in the museum after hours.

 7. Celebrate Earth Day.

 Learn about everything from animals to ecosystems at Westport’s Earthplace.
 Take in the wonders of Animal Hall and outdoor bird enclosures, plus take a stroll on one of the facility’s many trails, including the wheelchair-accessible Wheels-in-the-Woods IV, a universal design nature trail.
 Fun trail activities include letter boxes, tree ID, and word hunting.
 You can also bring your Earth Day spirit to community cleanup events—check our volunteering guide for details.